galasa-dev/galasa.dev/src/markdown-pages/docs/managers/docker-manager2.md

 <summary>Method1</summary>

 Method1 does xyz.
 Use Method1 with the following parameters if you want to do this task.
+[If there is another method with the same name but different parameters, then say in what instance you would call one or the other.]

 | Parameter: | Description |
 | --------------------------------------- | :------------------------------------- |
 | `parameter1` |  Description of parameter1 and how to use it |
 | `parameter2` |  Description of parameter2 and how to use it |
 | `parameter3` |  Description of parameter3 and how to use it |

+For more information, see the <a href="https://javadoc.galasa.dev/dev/galasa/docker/package-summary.html">Javadoc documentation</a>. <br>

 </details>